-Just like wagering throughout the season and the playoffs, choosing among Super Bowl online betting sites is as crucial as making the correct picks.
+Just like wagering throughout the season and the playoffs, choosing among Super Bowl betting sites is as crucial as making the correct picks.
 The sites and apps you use should be safe to use and have plenty of amenities to take advantage of.
 Here are some of the steps that go into finding the right websites if you're in a state that legally allows gambling:

-If you aren't in a state with legal online sports betting, you can place legal sports wagers at FendOff Sports.
-Read our FendOff Sports review for more information and get the promo code below:
+If you aren't in a state with legal online sports betting, you can place legal sports picks at FendOff Sports.
+Read our FendOff Sports review for more information and get our exclusive welcome bonus below:

 The Super Bowl may be the only day of the year when the more common football bet types take a back seat to other markets like props.
 With only one game to wager on, oddsmakers lines are tight while sharp and public action is all over the moneyline, point spread, and total.
-Value can be tough to find because of all the outside forces pulling on the line, which is part of what has made alternative wagers so popular.
+Value can be tough to find because of all the outside forces pulling on the line, which is part of what has made alternative betting markets so popular.

 Betting on the Super Bowl isn't quite like gambling on a standard football game, or even a postseason game.
 It's more an event than a game, surrounded by the spectacle and completely unpredictable.
 In collegiate athletics, the College Football Playoff National Championship and the NCAA Tournament final in basketball are the closest comparisons.

 This is a tip for the regular season and playoffs that carries over into an effective NFL Super Bowl strategy as well.
 Super Bowl odds for favorites can inflate and lose value, so taking underdogs has been especially profitable in recent years.
-Counting Super Bowl XXXV, which closed the 2000 season, underdogs are 12-6-1 against the spread (XLIX in 2015 was a pick ‘em and had no spread/favorite).
+Counting Super Bowl XXXV, which closed the 2000 season, underdogs are 12-7-1 against the spread (XLIX in 2015 was a pick ‘em and had no spread/favorite).
 This goes for underdogs you feel can win the game outright, since only one of the previous winners lost the game but covered the number (Cardinals in XLIII).